 They give to exalt God in their lives.
-Glorifying God is not limited only in plenty, but also in poverty.
+Glorifying God is not limited only to plenty, but also in poverty.

 Because they want to set an example to others

-Don't let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and purity (1 Timothy 4:12)
+Don't let anyone look down on you because you are young, but set an example for the believers in speech, conduct, love, faith, and purity (1 Timothy 4:12)